Treating Food Sensitivities with Functional Medicine

 - Migraines and headaches

 The term food intolerance is used to describe a whole range of different, non-allergic, adverse reactions to foods.
 These reactions are usually related to an inability to properly digest or break down certain foods or food components.
-The symptoms of a food intolerance are usually dose related and in some cases can be reversed with the proper support.
+The symptoms of food intolerance are usually dose-related and in some cases can be reversed with the proper support.

 Common causes of intolerance reactions include:

 - Tyramine rich foods

 - Foods high in salicylates